-b.
-Fauna Management
+c.
+Fauna

 The CCL701 Sites are located in an area which had previously (prior to mining) been extensively cleared for agriculture.
 However, one Koala (threatened fauna species) has been observed and a number of threatened fauna species (NSW and Federal) have been previously recorded within CCL701 sites.